 - Administrative Inquiries are ordered by the Chief or their designee, generally for issues that could damage the Police Department.

 - Supervisor Referrals are used when the complainant requests to speak with a supervisor.

-- Citizen Concerns are used when a complainant contacts OPO with a concern, often anonymously.
-OPO then sends it to IA for investigation and further classification, if deemed necessary.
+- Citizen Concerns are used when a complainant contacts the Office of Police Oversight with a concern, often anonymously.
+The Office of Police Oversight then sends it to Internal Affairs for investigation and further classification, if deemed necessary.

-If you provided your contact information and requested we follow up with you, a staff person with the OPO will contact you within two to four business days.
+If you provided your contact information and requested we follow up with you, a staff person with the Office of Police Oversight will contact you within 2 to 4 business days.

 3. If necessary, the Chief of Police determines the outcome, which may include disciplinary action.

 The nature of your complaint will determine if any policy change or disciplinary action occurs.